Pizza and diabetes can be tricky to navigate, but it is possible to enjoy your favorite slice of pizza while managing your diabetes.

 Is gluten free pizza crust better for diabetes?

 There is no data to support that a gluten free crust is better for your blood sugars than a crust that has gluten in it.
 If a blood sugar friendly crust is gluten free, I can assure you that the lack of gluten is not the reason it is blood sugar friendly.
-One of my favorite frozen pizza crusts is made with whole ancient grains.
-So, it has more protein and fiber than a typical crust, but also happens to be gluten free.
-Again, the gluten (or lack thereof) has nothing to do with it, but rather the presence of protein and fiber.

 Whole wheat pizza for diabetes

-Whole wheat pizza crust will have slightly more fiber and protein than traditional white flour pizza crust, but Iโm going to be honestโฆ it isnโt all that much.
+Whole wheat pizza crust will have slightly more fiber and protein than traditional white flour pizza crust, but I’m going to be honest… it isn’t all that much.
 To really make a difference in fiber and protein content, we usually need to add some other whole grains, or additional ingredients.

 Cauliflower pizza and diabetes